 Tesla has promised full self-driving features for its cars since 2016.
 Models produced since then have included a full self-driving option.
 Musk noted that these vehicles have the necessary hardware but require updated software to achieve full self driving.
 In early 2017, Musk estimated the software technology would be ready by late 2017.
 That did not happen.
 He admitted that this is due in part to the complexity of creating software that can safely navigate intersections.
+He then said autonomous Full Self-Driving would be “feature complete” by the end of 2019, which also slipped.

-Musk expects the self-driving features available by the end of 2019 to be less than full autonomy self-driving.
-At this stage, driver observation of the vehicle remains necessary so the driver can take control of the vehicle if something goes wrong.
+By “feature complete”, driver observation of the vehicle remains necessary so the driver can take control of the vehicle if something goes wrong.
 However, the CEO stated that by the end of 2020 full self-driving mode should be complete, at the earliest.
 At that point, drivers could program in their destination and ride along as if a passenger.